 A couple of weekends back, we went to a party in one of the gardens we installed this spring.
-I realized that this doesn’t often happen, that we don’t often get to see people out using and enjoying the spaces that we create, and that we don’t often hang out in and enjoy those spaces ourselves.
-It was really nice to be in one of our gardens in something other than a professional context.
+I realized that this doesn’t happen all that often, that we don’t often get to see people out using and enjoying the spaces that we create, and that we don’t often hang out in and enjoy those spaces ourselves, so it was really nice to be in one of our gardens in something other than a professional context.

 It was also interesting because the project was at an Eichler house.
 Eichler was a developer in the 50’s and 60’s who built homes in the California modern style, mostly in the Bay Area.
 The homes are known for their vision of California indoor/outdoor living, often with floor-to-ceiling glass looking out on the backyards, and it was nice to see that in action.
 The house and garden really do have a seamless transition.

 The plantings are still young, so the No-Mow fescue meadow is the most interesting horticultural element while everything else grows in.
 The no-mow blend is one of those things that we’re not always sure that people will like; it’s not manicured enough for some people, and the sod looks like a bad shag carpet when you first unroll it.
 This one has been a big success, though; everyone at the party seemed to like it and talk about it and to find it much more interesting than a regular lawn.
 Someone recently wrote into the Chronicle describing the no-mow blend as looking like ‘bear fur or yak fur or something, really beautiful.’
 I wouldn’t have expected yak fur to be used as a compliment, but I guess I can see their point.
 I just think it looks more appropriate for California than mowed bluegrass.
 I have tended to think of the no-mow blend as a form of lawn, but this summer it sent up golden seedheads that glowed in the sun like a proper meadow.